 This document describes the framework and process for gaining registration with UK Public Health Register (UKPHR) as a public health practitioner.
 It contains guidance on the UKPHR requirements for applicants, assessors, and verifiers.
-It should be read in conjunction with the Supporting Information document.
+Information previously published in the separate Supporting Information document has been combined to form one source of information.